Yamagi/radeonfan/README.md

 ## FAQ

 Can I use the default temperature / PWM tuples?
 * Maybe, it depends on your card.
-The default values are taken from an *Power Color Radeon RX 580 Red Dragon V2 Active*.
+The default values are rather conservative and should be okay for most cards with 0db mode.
+  They may not work properly on cards without 0db mode.

 Okay, were do I get the tuples for my card?
 * They can be read from the cards ROM (also known as the BIOS).
 A good